 - A hammock: for when you are planning on staying somewhere for a while and you want to relax.
 Get one here.
 Or here (Dutch site).

 - Toilet paper: bring at least one roll of toilet paper.

-- Books to read: When you travel long distances in the train, a good book can be your best buddy.
+- Books to read: When you travel long distances on the train, a good book can be your best buddy.

 - Sanitizing wipes: for cleaning your hands and face.

-- Don’t bring too many clothes: you can use the laundry service to wash your clothes in hotels or hostels.
+- Don’t bring too many clothes: you can use the laundry service to wash your clothes in hotels or hostels in Rajasthan, Delhi or the rest of India.
 Also, you can buy cheap clothes in India if you didn’t bring enough clothes with you.

 - Don’t bring large bathing towels: large bathing towels are heavy and take a lot of space in your backpack